Garnik645/cpp_problems/doc/bitset.md

 A bitset stores bits (elements with only two possible values: 0 or 1, true or false, ...).
 The class emulates an array of bool elements, but optimized for space allocation: each element occupies only one bit by using array of type char instead of type bool.
+Indexing of elements in a bitset is reverse (from right to left).
+Let’s take an example, for bitset [01101001].
+0’s are at index 1, 2, 4, 7.
+And 1’s are at index 0, 3, 5, 6.

 ## 1. Main structure
 Implement constructor and destructor: